coachshea/vim-textobj-markdown/README.md

 Textobj-Markdown provides text objects and movements for markdown and Rmarkdown files.
 Textobj-Markdown is built upon, and requires [textobj-user][1].
-It provides default key mappings and movements for code blocks, text between code blocks, and three levels of headers.
+It provides default key mappings and movements for code fences, text between code fences, and three levels of headers.
 If you choose not to apply the default mappings, simply include the following in you `vimrc/init.vim`:

 ```vim